kaitai-io/kaitai-io.github.io/_posts/2018-02-05-kaitai-struct-v0.8-released.md

 * Packaging / infrastructure improvements:
   * ksc is now available as
     [npm package](https://www.npmjs.com/package/kaitai-struct-compiler/),
-    which now a build dependency of a
+    which became a build dependency of a
     [web IDE](https://ide.kaitai.io/)
 * Runtime API changes:
   * C++: now requires `KS_STR_ENCODING_ICONV` or
-    `KS_STR_ENCODING_NONE` to be defined to how to handle string encodings
+    `KS_STR_ENCODING_NONE` to be defined to know how to handle string encodings
   * Java: `KaitaiStream` is now an interface, and there are two distinct classes which implement it: